AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 Put another way: Bitcoin's history is confirmed *not only* by new Bitcoin blocks, *but also* by Ethereum blocks.
 Since Bitcoin nodes *know* they have the blocks that Ethereum knows about, there's no data-availability concern here.

-At this point, if an attacker was to publish a better Bitcoin chain, then Bitcoin nodes would reorganise around the *new* history published by the attacker, and the attacker's block headers would end up being recorded in the Ethereum SC (so the SC would reorganise just as Bitcoin nodes do).
+At this point, if an attacker was to publish a better Bitcoin chain, then Bitcoin nodes would reorganize around the *new* history published by the attacker, and the attacker's block headers would end up being recorded in the Ethereum SC (so the SC would reorganize just as Bitcoin nodes do).

 Could we use Bitcoin's knowledge *that it's own history is reflected in the Ethereum SC* to *prevent* such an attack?